Research

 We performed nuclear magnetic resonance measurements (NMR) on YbIr3Si7 to investigate the magnetic response of charge-neutral fermions from a microscopic perspective.
 As a result, we found that the charge-neutral particles in YbIr3Si7 are closely related to its magnetic properties.
 Our findings shed light on the origin of charge-neutral particles in insulators.

-The results of this study has been published in Physical Review B.
+The results of this study have been published in the Physical Review B.

 Article information